DataDog/dd-sdk-reactnative/docs/new_setup.md

     verbosity: SdkVerbosity.WARN, // Optional: let the SDK print internal logs (above or equal to the provided level).
 Default = undefined (no logs)
     serviceName: 'com.myapp', // Optional: set the reported service name.
 Default = package name / bundleIdentifier of your Android / iOS app respectively
     nativeCrashReportEnabled: true, // Optional: enable native crash reports.
-Default = false version, // Optional: overriding the reported version
+Default = false
+    version: '1.0.0', // Optional: see overriding the reported version in the documentation.
+Default = VersionName / Version of your Android / iOS app respectively
-    versionSuffix: 'codepush.v3' // Optional: adding a suffix to the reported version };
+    versionSuffix: 'codepush.v3', // Optional: see overriding the reported version in the documentation.
+Default = undefined
+    trackingConsent: TrackingConsent.GRANTED, // Optional: disable collection if user has not granted consent for tracking.
+Default = TrackingConsent.GRANTED
+    nativeViewTracking: true, // Optional: enables tracking of native views.
+Default = false
+    proxyConfig: new ProxyConfig() // Optional: send requestst through a proxy.
+Default = undefined };
 ```